-Giovanni is a sophomore Finance major at The University of Texas at Austin who loves public speaking, chess, working out, cooking, and problem solving.
-With CollegeHustle, he hopes to help his peers jump-start their careers.
+Giovanni is a junior Finance major at The University of Texas at Austin who loves public speaking, chess, working out, cooking, and problem solving.
+With CollegeHustle, he hopes to help 100 students find a job.

-Keegan is a sophomore Computer Science major at The University of Texas at Austin who enjoys creating solutions to problems by leveraging technology.
+Keegan is a junior Computer Science major at The University of Texas at Austin who enjoys creating solutions to problems by leveraging technology.
 He is the brains behind the CollegeHustle UI and app.

 The Story Behind CollegeHustle